Secure, Supported and Enterprise-Ready

 Postgres Plus Cloud Database (PPCD) meets the most demanding needs of Enterprise class applications with a rich feature set, automatically scalable performance, and reliable high availability, all available at your fingertips with an easy-to-use dashboard.
 Drive your web business's financial transactions, catalog sales, or customer business intelligence.
 Quickly set up and take down standard development, test, and deployment environments.
 Support diverse database workloads including ACID-compliant relational information, and built-in NoSQL document and key-value datatypes — all in one database available in the cloud as well as on-premise.

-PPCD Advanced Edition builds on Basic Edition to
+PPCD Advanced Edition builds on

-stronger security, and
+performance, stronger security, and increased manageability.

 How It Works

 The Postgres Plus Cloud Database console is used to deploy Postgres databases to Cloud server instances.
 The first database deployed to an instance becomes the master database.
 If replica instances are selected, they will be created in a cluster with the master database.

 The master database, all replica instances, and Amazon storage for the database all exist in your AWS account, while Postgres Plus Cloud Database consoles are owned and operated by EnterpriseDB.

 The architecture of the Postgres Plus Cloud Database management console and customer database cluster, showing the console managing a database cluster by using Amazon EC2, and showing how applications access the database cluster.

 Each database cluster includes a load balancer to which applications may connect.
 The load balancer receives incoming requests from applications and distributes read requests across all read-only replicas within the cluster (unless there are no replicas, in which case the master handles all requests).
 Write requests are passed directly to the master database.